jod35/jod35.github.io/docs/blog/posts/Dockerize A Django Application With PostgreSQL, Celery, Redis and Flower.md

 comments: true
 ---

-# Dockerizing a Django Application with Gunicorn, PostgreSQL, Celery, Redis, and Flower

 Welcome to this 5-part video series where we dive into creating a robust Django application, powered by a modern stack and containerized with Docker.
 We'll guide you through setting up a development environment with:

 <!-- more -->